Wind Energy FAQs: Danish wind use – 2001 to 2019

-The amount of electricity generated by wind (as a percent of total consumption) has been steadily increased from a low of 12.3% in 2001 to a high of 43.6% in 2017 then followed by a slight fall in 2018 (to 40.7%) in 2018.
-This decline was due to 2018 experiencing wind speeds that were lower than average.
-The following chart shows that in 2018, 27.1% of Denmark’s electricity was generated by onshore wind and 13.6% by offshore wind.
+The amount of electricity generated by wind (as a percent of total consumption) has been steadily increased from a low of 12.3% in 2001 to a high of 47.1% in 2019.
+The fluctuations in output between 2015 and 2019, are due to inter-annual wind speed variation.

-By the way – in 2018, Vattenfall commissioned the 407 MW Horns Rev offshore wind farm.
-This one project will increase the amount of electricity Denmark sources from wind from 41% to 46%.
+By the way – in 2019, Vattenfall commissioned the 407 MW Horns Rev offshore wind farm.
+This one project increased the amount of electricity Denmark sources from wind from 41% to 46%.

 To illustrate how this compares with other countries, we’ve included below a country comparison from the 2018 BP Statistical Review of World Energy.